 Don’t Go Overboard Applying for Loans

 Thinking that you can up the odds of getting approved by applying with multiple lenders at the same time could be a serious mistake.
 Any time you apply for a loan, it shows up on your credit report as a hard inquiry and can cause your credit score to dip.
 Sticking with just one lender that you’re confident will approve your application can minimize the impact on your score.
+Be as selective as you can when it comes to choosing the what type of loan you’re applying for.

 Don’t Borrow More Money Than You Need